andrewt3000/MachineLearning/README.md

 Machine learning problems are categorize as **discriminative** or **generative**.

-### Computer Vision
-These are common computer vision tasks methods for solving them.
-CNNs have gone through a hybrid period where it's common to use cnn backbones with vision transformers.
-However the trend is towards transformers.
-CNNs are still used on realtime and mobile devices because they require less resources.

 ### Vision Transformers (ViT) Papers
 - [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929)
 - [Swin Transformer: Hierarchical Vision Transformer using Shifted Windows](https://arxiv.org/abs/2103.14030)